 - Baking Soda: Be sure to use a heaping teaspoon.
 This helps give the cookies their thick, bakery-style shape.

-- Butter: These cookies use less butter than many traditional chocolate chip cookie recipes, which helps prevent them from spreading too much while baking.
+- Butter: Use softened, room-temperature butter for the best results.
+These cookies use less butter than many traditional chocolate chip cookie recipes, which helps prevent them from spreading too much while baking.

 - Chocolate Chips: I use semisweet chocolate chips, but dark chocolate, milk chocolate, or even chocolate chunks work great too.